Golden Oldies Club

 Topics we can discuss range from vaccination, parasite control, the importance of a good diet, behaviour, socialisation, basic training, teeth care and neutering.

-Your puppy will then be invited for a regular monthly check ups with our clinic veterinary nurse to carry out a gentle general health check and ensure your puppy is on the correct parasite treatment.
+Your puppy and kittens will then be invited for a regular monthly check ups with our clinic veterinary nurse to carry out a gentle general health check and ensure your puppy and kitten is on the correct parasite treatment.

 This is also a brilliant opportunity to socialise them to the practice and make their visits as stress free as possible, as bringing your pet in from a young age will get them used to seeing us in a positive way.